epigen/KPNN/README.md

 4. The last command should finish without errors and you should see the message "KPNN TRAINING COMPLETED SUCCESSFULLY".
 Then installation is complete and KPNN training works.

 # Demo to train one network
 1. Download the Demo data from http://kpnn.computational-epigenetics.org/.
-If wget or curl is set up on your system, you can do this using the scripts under Download_Data/.
+If curl is set up on your system, you can do this using the scripts under Download_Data/.
       ```
 	  sh Download_Data/Download_SIM1.sh
       ```